-Hailed as “a unique voice in American music, transcendent…witty… colorful…profound,” composer Debra Kaye is a star whose brilliance continues to grow.
-Her body of work blends her deep classical roots with a wide range of influences including jazz, world music, folk, experimental improvisation, world events and sounds of daily life.
-Kaye’s catalogue, which includes close to 40 chamber music, art songs, choral and theatrical compositions, continues to expand through her steady stream of commissions.
+Acclaimed for her “unique voice in American music, transcendent…witty… colorful…profound,” composer Debra Kaye’s body of work blends her deep classical roots with a wide range of influences including jazz, world music, folk, experimental improvisation, world events and sounds of daily life.
+Kaye’s catalogue, which includes close to 50 works, chamber and orchestral music, art songs, choral and theatrical compositions, continues to expand through her steady stream of commissions.

 Recognized with ASCAP Plus Awards since 2009 for her “creative contributions to American music,” Kaye is the recipient of additional grants and awards from Meet the Composer, Mannes College of Music, the Fort Wayne Children’s Choir, the New School and the Edward T. Cone Foundation.
 She has held residencies at the Millay Colony for the Arts and the Helene Wurlitzer Foundation of New Mexico.

 Throughout her life, Debra Kaye has been inspired by nature.
-Some of her most important and powerful works reflect both its wonder and concerns.
-Chain Reaction, an art song for soprano and piano delivers ironic humor about climate change and was commissioned for a Fulbright ceremony at the University of Maine.
-Her passionate piano impromptu While We Were Sleeping, written for Composers Concordance is Kaye’s response to the devastation of Hurricane Sandy.
+Some of her most powerful works reflect both its wonder and concerns.
+Commissioned for a Fulbright ceremony at the University of Maine, Chain Reaction, an art song for soprano and piano delivers ironic humor about climate change.
+Her passionate piano impromptu While We Were Sleeping, commissioned by Composers Concordance is Kaye’s response to the devastation of Hurricane Sandy.
 It has been described as “outstanding, intensely passionate – fiery arpeggios alternating with nocturnal passages building on the romantic lyricism of Chopin, Liszt, Scriabin and other influences with modern elements.”
 Kaye’s residencies in New Mexico inspired her to write music evoking the awe and healing of nature in The Beauty Way for string trio, and her collection of piano pieces, Visions.

 Her debut album on Ravello Records, And So It Begins, produced by Grammy winner Judith Sherman, was included on Ted Gioia’s list of top 100 CD’s.
 The disc carries its listeners on expeditions through New York City streets, to the wonders of the Taos Mountains and into a world of dancing ducklings.
 Kaye’s music embraces the pulse and feeling of each world.
 The recording was recognized as “a valuable discovery, given the quality and originality of the music that promises Kaye a bright future.”